• Welcome

 Picture

 How important is feedback for personal and organizational growth and is there a wrong and right way to give and receive it?
-Feedback plays a key role in improving performance without it there is no way of accurately knowing how good your performance is.
-In essence it provides a breakdown what you are doing right as well as what you need to work on in order to excel at the tasks required of you.
+Feedback plays a key role in improving performance, without it there is no way of accurately knowing how good your performance is.
+In essence it provides a breakdown of what you are doing right as well as what you need to work on in order to excel at the tasks required of you.
 Nonetheless despite its importance feedback isn't always given or received properly.
-Through the pages of “Thanks for the Feedback” Sheila Heen and Douglas Stone do a great job of navigating the complexities of giving and receiving feedback and on completion of the book readers will know doubt be left with a better understanding of and appreciation for this topic.
+Through the pages of “Thanks for the Feedback” Sheila Heen and Douglas Stone do a great job of navigating the complexities of giving and receiving feedback and on completion of the book readers will no doubt be left with a better understanding of, and appreciation for, this topic.

 In regards to appropriately receiving feedback here are the key takeaways I got from the book: